Skip to content

 The old bridge at Konjic, halfway down the M17 - a good leg-stretch before Mostar, and the gateway to Tito's bunker in the hillside above.
 Photo: Julian Nyča / Wikimedia Commons, CC BY-SA 3.0

-Roll into Mostar in the late afternoon and you’ll have timed it perfectly, because the town is at its best once the day-trip buses leave.
-Check into a guesthouse in or just above the Old Town on the east bank, drop the car somewhere with parking on the flatter edges (the cobbled lanes near the bridge don’t take cars), and walk down to Stari Most as the light goes gold and the crowds thin.
+Roll into Mostar in the late afternoon, once day-trip buses leave.
+Check into a guesthouse in or just above the Old Town on the east bank, park on the flatter edges, and walk down to Stari Most as the light goes gold.

 Day 4: Mostar and Blagaj

-Spend the morning on Mostar itself while it’s quiet.
-Everything orbits Stari Most, the single-arch Ottoman bridge rebuilt stone by stone after it was shelled to rubble in 1993 and reopened in 2004 - cross it slowly, the stone is worn glassy and steeper than photos suggest.
-In summer the local divers’ club works the parapet, leaping 24 metres into the Neretva for tips (a tradition since 1664; don’t try it yourself).
-Then lose an hour in Kujundžiluk, the coppersmiths’ bazaar, and climb the minaret of the Koski Mehmed-Paša Mosque for the postcard view straight down the river to the bridge.
-Our Mostar guide has the full rundown, including the honest bit about the town’s still-visible wartime divide.
+Spend the morning on Mostar while it’s quiet.
+Everything orbits Stari Most, the single-arch Ottoman bridge rebuilt after it was shelled in 1993 and reopened in 2004; cross it slowly - the stone is worn glassy and steeper than photos suggest.
+In summer divers leap 24 metres into the Neretva for tips (tradition since 1664; don’t try it yourself).
+Then lose an hour in Kujundžiluk, the coppersmiths’ bazaar, and climb the Koski Mehmed-Paša minaret for the river view.
+Full rundown: things to do in Mostar.

-In the afternoon, drive the 12 km southeast to Blagaj - about 15-25 minutes.
-The Blagaj Tekke is a white 16th-century dervish house built flush against a 200-metre cliff, right where the Buna river explodes out of a cave at the base of the rock - the largest karst spring in Europe by flow.
-Entry is around 10 KM, cash only, with a real dress code (shoulders and knees covered; free wraps at the door), because it’s still a working Sufi lodge.
-Most people photograph it and leave; you’ve got time, so climb to the ruined Stjepan-grad fortress above for the view over the valley, and - in summer - take the little boat into the spring cave.
-Our full Blagaj Tekke guide covers the boat, the fortress and the best light.
+In the afternoon, drive 12 km southeast to Blagaj (15-25 minutes).
+The Blagaj Tekke is a white 16th-century dervish house flush against a 200-metre cliff, where the Buna bursts from a cave - Europe’s largest karst spring by flow.
+Entry about 10 KM, cash only, with a real dress code (shoulders and knees; free wraps at the door).
+Most people photograph and leave; you’ve got time to climb the ruined Stjepan-grad fortress, and in summer take the boat into the spring cave.
+Detail: Blagaj Tekke.

 The white Blagaj dervish house at the foot of a limestone cliff beside the clear Buna river